National Anthem Comparison

 Namibia

-- 1. The anthem is performed in English even though fewer than 1% of Namibians speak it as a mother tongue; it was chosen as a neutral language among the country's 13 recognized ethnic groups.
+- 4. The anthem is sung in English, the country's official language, though fewer than 1% of Namibians speak it as a mother tongue; the German and Afrikaans translations on Wikipedia are unofficial.

 South Africa